 Fun note: It also makes for a good thermometer – it turns solid under 76 degrees.
 It’s ONLY solid a few times a year – generally in January or February.

-Limes: Not just a wedge on the side of your diet coke, here, lime is in everything.
-Squeezed on chicken, fish, beef, in soup, on rice, in beer with salt, on tacos…it is a condiment, not a fruit.
-I can think of few meals that it is not served with.
-(I do miss lemons in Belize though…on some things, lime is just not the same).
+Not just a wedge on the side of your diet coke, here, lime is in everything.
+Squeezed on chicken, fish, beef, soup, rice, beer with salt, tacos…it is a condiment, not a fruit.

 Left to right: Root beer, Ginger Ale, Grape, Orange, Pineapple, Tonic, Fruit Punch